-While Zwift is by far the most popular indoor training app in the world, there are a number of other apps, each with dedicated followings that boast about the unique features that their chosen platform offers.
-TrainerRoad and RGT Cycling come to mind, as well as Sufferfest – now known as Wahoo SUF – which is a comprehensive training app designed for performance-based endurance athletes looking to unlock their performance potential.
-Both Zwift and Sufferfest offer a wide variety of leg-burning workouts, accompanied by a high-tech display and helpful cues.
+While Zwift is by far the most popular indoor cycling app in the world, there are a number of other apps, each with dedicated followings that boast about the unique features that their chosen platform offers.
+TrainerRoad and RGT Cycling come to mind, as well as Wahoo Systm – formerly known as The Sufferfest – which is a comprehensive training app designed for performance-based endurance athletes looking to unlock their performance potential.
+Both Zwift and Systm are compatible with any of the best turbo trainers, so long as they're 'smart', as well as most of the best exercise bikes, and offer a wide variety of leg-burning workouts, accompanied by a high-tech display and helpful cues.
 But it is the community aspect where the platforms suddenly diverge.

-In this article, we’ll take a look at the similarities and differences between Zwift and Sufferfest, and how to decide which of the two indoor cycling apps might be best for you.
+In this article, we’ll take a look at the similarities and differences between Zwift and Systm, and how to decide which of the two indoor cycling apps might be best for you.

 The most popular indoor training platform in the world, which caters to serious cyclists, weekend warriors, the casual spinner, and everyone in between – Zwift continues to dominate the indoor training space, shooting past the three-million user mark earlier this year.
 The massiveness of Zwift’s community is what separates it from other virtual training platforms.
 Races and group rides for riders of all ages and abilities are held 24/7/365, plus, users can create their own meetups and group rides on any course at any time.

 Zwift racing itself has ascended past weekday group rides and ‘Wednesday Night Worlds’ – the virtual Tour de France was never going to replace the real thing, but the UCI Esports World Championships is now an annual event, and now the community-driven Zwift Racing League is a weekly feature in many cyclists' lives.